Hands Off Indigenous Land Rights!

 Indigenous rights in Brazil are under unprecedented attack.
-The government of President Michel Temer, which took power last year with the support of corrupt politicians, rural elites and big-business interests, knows that indigenous peoples defend their own territories better than anyone else.
-That's why they are besieging those rights on multiple fronts in order to turn the Amazon – a global treasure that sustains life on Earth, and the ancestral home of many indigenous peoples – into their personal piggy bank.
+Corrupt politicians, rural elites, and big-business interests are besieging indigenous rights and environmental protections to turn the Amazon – a global treasure that sustains life on Earth, and the ancestral home of many indigenous peoples – into their personal piggy bank.

-Brazil's indigenous people are the best stewards of their lands, waters and forests.
-If the government succeeds in stripping them of their rights, not only will they suffer dire cultural and physical consequences, our shared global climate will face even greater peril.
-The Amazon rainforest is home to indigenous peoples, and a vital ecosystem that sustains life on Earth for all of us.
+Brazil's indigenous people are the best stewards of their lands, waters, and forests.
+If the government succeeds in stripping them of their rights, not only will they suffer dire consequences, our shared global climate will face even greater peril.
+The Amazon rainforest is home to indigenous peoples, and it is a vital ecosystem that sustains all life on Earth.

 Tell President Temer and Minister Serraglio: Hands off indigenous land rights and the environment!

 To: Michel Temer, President of Brazil, and Osmar Serraglio, Minister of Justice

 Indigenous territories play a key role in mitigating climate change and adapting society to its adverse impacts.
 Respecting the territorial rights of indigenous peoples helps ensure the planet's climate stability and avoids disastrous impacts while promoting peace, economic growth, biodiversity protection and human dignity.